YoyoMai98/react_art_collections/readme.md

 # Art Collections Website

-A mini project for showing art collections, using [Harvard Art Museums API](https://github.com/harvardartmuseums/api-docs).
+A mini project for showing art collections, using [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/).

 ## Wireframe